 (ii) the tax, duty, fee, levy or charge would have otherwise been payable by another person in relation to the supply.

-Example 1: A person advertises lounge suites for sale.
-Persons have the option of paying for fabric protection.
-The fabric protection charge does not form part of the single price because of the exception in paragraph (a).
+Example 1: An airline advertises a flight for sale.
+Persons have the option of paying for a carbon offset.
+If the carbon offset is preselected on the airline’s online booking system, the single price for the flight must include the carbon offset charge.
+This is because the person has not, at or before the time of the representation, deselected the charge on the online booking site.
+If the person deselects the optional carbon offset charge later in the online booking process, the single price does not need to include the carbon offset charge after the charge is deselected because of the exception provided by paragraphs (a)(i) and (ii).

 Example 2: The GST may be an example of an amount covered by paragraph (b).